Homeopathic Treatment of Psoriatic Arthritis

 • Morning stiffness

-• A lower back pain, upper back pain, and neck pain
+• Lower back pain, upper back pain, and neck pain

 • Nail changes, such as pitting or separation from the nail bed, mimicking fungus infections